PaoloCanofari/Seeweb-IoT-Demo-project/AstarteIoTForDummies.md

 To use our source code is easy, you only need to edit few lines to set up your DEVICE ID and your Interface name, but first it's necessary to explain its logic: our client first reads a JSON file located in (data/data.json) containing Arduino sensors data, then once connection between client and Astarte has been established, data will be sent.
-To set your device ID and the interface name, edit the file sdk_init.h.
+To set your device ID and the interface name, edit the file `sdk_init.h`.
 Once done, compile the code with the following commands:

 ```
 $ qmake
 $ make
 ```

-To start the client, type `./SeewebIoT`, it will connect to Astarte through the defined interface and publish the data.

 ### Collecting data from arduino through serial

-After assembling the circuit (available in `circuit/`) and uploading code to arduino, run the command `sudo pip install pyserial` to install necessary libraries on your system and launch the script `data_collector.py` using python3 interpreter.
+After assembling the circuit (available in `circuit/`) and uploading code to arduino, move to Raspberry PI and run the command `sudo pip install pyserial` to install necessary libraries on your system and launch the script `data_collector.py` using python3 interpreter.
 If the script reads arduino data without errors, you can start your astarte client.

 ### Use our Grafana_based Dashboard Serivce